Io sì [Seen]

 ---|---|

-This work has been done by Alma Barroca.
-In case you want to use it elsewhere, please ask for permission - if given, my name must be always mentioned as the author.
-If I find my works being reprinted without permission I will request for it to be removed.
+This work has been done by Don Juan.
+In case you want to use it elsewhere, please ask for permission - if given, my username and the URL of the page where you got my translation must be always mentioned.
+If I find my works being reprinted without permission or that reference, I will request for it to be removed.

 Although I would agree that probably “when you’re done with words” would be better in English and that is the real meaning of the sentence, I don’t totally disagree with the literal option because “quando tu finisci le parole” is also an odd construction: it could very well also say “when, in a conversation, you finish the other person’s words”.